-Well, you're in luck, because the grizzled Apple pundits here at Macworld have drawn on their experience covering this secretive company to give you a strong - albeit not infallible - guide to when the next Apple event will be held.
+Occasionally Apple will drop a product on an unsuspecting public like a thunderbolt from a clear sky.
+But mostly it follows a recognisable pattern.
+As a result the grizzled Apple pundits here at Macworld can draw on their experience covering this secretive company to give you a strong - albeit not infallible - guide to when the next Apple event will be held.

-March/April: Spring Event
+March/April 2018: Spring Event

 This is Apple's first foray back into the spotlight after the Christmas rush.
 Apple spring events tend to be hardware-focused, although there have been mentions of point updates for iOS too.